 Former Best Buy managers Cali Ressler and Jody Thompson developed the ROWE paradigm at the company's headquarters in Minneapolis.
 Ressler and Thompson created the model to address problems they saw with the typical work environment that affected both productivity and employee satisfaction.

-The ROWE strategy is popular with many startups, particularly those that are technology focused.
 In 2013, however, Best Buy CEO Hubert Joly did away with the company's ROWE strategy.
 Joly felt the approach put too much emphasis on delegating work to employees and not enough emphasis on other leadership tasks such as coaching, motivating or directing employees.

 Extending the concept of results-only to service contracts

 The concept of "results-only" is increasingly being applied to IT service contracts in a delivery model that may or may not include outcome-based pricing (OBP).
 When the contractual mechanism for services is results-based, the price for a product or service is directly tied to a KPI, and the customer signs away their right to know when or where the work is being done.